mser521/fall2025/content/assignments/lab07.md

 1. Use `map()` to create an array containing only the months.
 Store the result in a variable called `months` and print it to the console.
 2. Use `map()` to create an array containing only the "Snow Days 2023-2024" values.
 Store the result in a variable called `snowDays2023` and print it to the console.
-3. Use `map()` to create an array of objects with only `Month` and `Snow Days 2024-2025` properties.
-Store the result in a variable called `snowDays2024` and print it to the console.
-4. Use `map()` to create an array of strings in the format "[Month]: [count] snow day(s) in 2023-2024" for each month.
+3. Use `map()` to create an array of strings in the format "[Month]: [count] snow day(s) in 2023-2024" for each month.
 Store the result in a variable called `formattedSnowDays` and print it to the console.

 **Note:** The starter code includes an `async function getSnowDays()` that fetches the data.
 Complete the TODOs inside this function using `map()`.
 This exercise demonstrates the exact pattern you'll use when extracting data from Google Sheets for your charts and maps.